MicrosoftDocs/well-architected/well-architected/operational-excellence/infrastructure-as-code-design.md

 ## Azure facilitation

 [Azure Resource Manager templates (ARM templates)](/azure/azure-resource-manager/templates/overview) and [Bicep](/azure/azure-resource-manager/bicep/overview) are Azure-native tools for deploying infrastructure by using declarative syntax.
 ARM templates are written in JSON, whereas Bicep is a domain-specific language.
-Both can easily be integrated into [Azure DevOps pipelines](/azure/azure-resource-manager/bicep/add-template-to-azure-pipelines) or [GitHub Actions](/devops/deliver/iac-github-actions) CI/CD pipelines.
+Both can easily be integrated into [Azure pipelines](/azure/azure-resource-manager/bicep/add-template-to-azure-pipelines) or [GitHub Actions](/devops/deliver/iac-github-actions) CI/CD pipelines.

 [Terraform](/azure/developer/terraform/overview) is another declarative IaC tool that's fully supported in Azure.
 It can be used to deploy and manage infrastructure, and can be integrated into your CI/CD pipeline.